neondatabase/website/content/docs/reference/sdk.md

 4. Save your API key to a secure location that enables you to pass it to your code.

-5. Import the library.
+5. Import the library:

    ```typescript
    import { createApiClient } from '@neondatabase/api-client';
    ```

-6. Create an instance of the API client by calling the `createApiClient` function.
+6. Create an instance of the API client by calling the `createApiClient` function:

     ```typescript
     const apiClient = createApiClient({